 C-Section and Abdominal Scars

 Most people don’t realize it, but with C-section scars (and any abdominal scarring) there is the scarring you see on the outside, at the incision site, and the scarring you can’t see on the inside – called adhesions.
-While both can cause issues, adhesions are the primary culprits for much of the chronic pain and dysfunction faced by women who’ve undergone a C-section.
+While both can cause issues, adhesions are the primary culprits for much of the chronic pain and dysfunction faced by women who’ve undergone a C-section or other abdominal surgery.

 Surgery is the leading cause of adhesions in the body, and C-sections are the number one surgery performed in the United States, with over 1.3 million performed annually in the USA alone.
-Adhesions develop naturally when there is internal trauma to our bodies, such as a surgical operation.
-While they are naturally occurring, they can have adverse affects on our bodies by connecting tissue that shouldn’t be connected, like organ.
+Adhesions develop naturally when there is internal trauma to our bodies, such as surgery.
+While they are naturally occurring, they can have adverse affects on our bodies.
 In fact, women who have had a C-section sometimes develop Small Bowel Obstruction, a condition where the intestinal tract is kinked and twisted by adhesions.
 These scars also connect to our fascia, the web-like structure that connects all organs and tissues in our bodies.
 When they connect to our fascia, they can distort it, pulling muscles and pinching nerves.
 This limits our ability to move freely, and heightens the sensitivity of the autonomic nervous system, which controls our pain.

-Abdominal adhesions are fast becoming an epidemic in the United States.
 Digestive Surgery reported that 90% of patients with abdominal surgeries will develop adhesions.
 Every year, in the United States alone, millions of abdominal surgeries are performed, such as C-sections, appendectomies, hysterectomies, and tummy tucks, and the biggest problem is that not many women are aware of the risks that adhesions pose.
-It is not uncommon for lower pack pain to be caused by adhesions from abdominal surgery.
+It is common for lower pack pain to be caused by adhesions from abdominal surgery.